 PART THREE – TRUTH OR SCARE?

-Cleanup detractors claim remediating nuclear and chemical contamination at SSFL is bad, with government agencies complicit in the disinformation campaign.
-Recent DTSC meetings see boasts that eating dirt at the lab wouldn’t be hazardous even if “the level of contamination was between 600 and a 1,000 times background level.”
-Not to be outdone, the attorney for the Santa Ynez Band of Chumash lays claim to the entire SSFL as “sacred” Native American property, potentially exempt from cleanup.
+Cleanup detractors claim remediating nuclear and chemical contamination at SSFL is bad, with government agencies complicit in their disinformation campaign.
+Attorney for the Santa Ynez Band of Chumash lays claim to entire SSFL as “sacred” Native American property; potentially exempt from cleanup.

 PART FOUR – REWRITING ROCKETDYNE